kuylar/FloodedNether/README.md

 Q: why
 A: :3

-Q: does it really replace *all* the water?
+Q: does it really replace *all* the air?
 A: no, theres a little bit of air inside nether fortresses & bastions. i could probably also remove them if i tried hard enough but im not that evil